Ways to Treat a Gambling Addiction

 GamCare is a great resource to turn to for any support for problem gambling.
 According to their website, “GamCare is the leading provider of information, advice, and support for anyone affected by gambling harms.
 We operate the National Gambling Helpline, provide treatment for anyone who is harmed by gambling, create awareness about safer gambling and treatment, and encourage an effective approach to safer gambling within the gambling industry.”

 GamCare offers a wealth of support for anyone struggling with problem gambling.
 They offer a helpline that runs 24 hours, 7 days a week, where you can speak to a trained advisor and get the real-time support you need.
-You can also utilise this hotline to receive a referral to in-person treatment across England, Scotland, and Wales.

 A final word on gambling addiction treatment